21 Nov Visiting Google Campus in London and pitch roundtable with top tier London's VCs

-Those rainy November days occurred very productive for us.
-We’ve spend three days meeting people who shared their best knowledge with us.
+These rainy November days turned out to be very fruitful for us.
+We’ve spent three days meeting people who shared their best knowledge with us.

 Later that day our CEO Michal Marcinik and CFO Marcin Ostrowski took part in a workshop held at Google Campus London, by Seedcamp’s Partner, Carlos Espinal.
 Seedcamp, arguably one of the most prolific European early-stage investors, presented a session on the European market and what to look out for.
 Next, there was a panel featuring Rune Bentien (Googler with strong B2B sales experience), Helen Attia (Director of Sales at Chargifi with B2B Enterprise and SaaS sales experience from Adobe, Oracle, EDITD) amongst others.